As Soon As April The Giraffe Gave Birth, The Sponsor Tag Changed

 — ToysRUs (@ToysRUs) April 15, 2017

-Toys “R” Us’s sponsorship has come to an end though.
+Toys “R” Us’ sponsorship has come to an end though.

 The sponsor tag changed just moments after the new baby was born.

-There was no major announcement, the sponsor tag on the bottom left of the YouTube video just switched.
+There was no major announcement, and the sponsor tag on the bottom left of the YouTube video just switched.

 And it was perfect.